-As a hub for turning ideas into academic activity, the Digital Scholarship Centre is a welcoming space that lowers barriers to entry for those needing or wanting to become more digitally fluent and capable in their approach to research, learning, and scholarly communication practices.
+As a hub for turning ideas into academic activity, the Digital Scholarship Centre is a welcoming space that lowers barriers to entry for those wishing to become more digitally fluent in their approach to research, learning, and scholarly communication practices.

 What is Digital Scholarship?